 .
 The program cost will be billed to the JHU student account and includes international airfare from Los Angeles, housing, excursions, some meals, transportation within Australia, Nikon D 5300 for use in Australia, and international health insurance.

-The group flight departs from Los Angeles LAX Airport the evening of January 3rd and returns to Baltimore on January 26th.
-Students must budget for getting to Los Angeles on January 3rd.
+The group flight departs from Los Angeles LAX Airport and returns to Baltimore at the end of the program.
+Students must budget for getting to Los Angeles.

 Back To Top